ThDilos/ThDilos.Fox.Origin/README.md

 	Apply 0.5 exhaustion when activate.
 	Unable to use if foodlevel reaches 0, play a sound instead.

-	Can use at most twice before landing, so that fireworks are not completely useless when using elytra.
+	Can use at most twice before landing, so that fireworks are not completely useless when flying with elytra.

 -Active Skill 2
 	**Hyper-sensing**